We will help children to be curious, ask probing questions and be brave in finding solutions.

-- Labels and posters should wherever possible reflect the language diversity in the school community.
+- Labels and posters wherever possible reflect the language diversity in the school community.

-- In the Foundation Stage and Key Stage 1 areas for imaginative play change termly and are linked to topic themes.
+- In the Foundation Stage and Key Stage 1 areas for imaginative play are changed termly and linked to topic themes.
 These give opportunities for a range of play and role-play experiences which contribute to learning in a purposeful manner.

 - Pupils are involved in the maintenance and care of all equipment and resources.